 Do you have more than one type of product you wish to sell?
 An online store gives you tons of capacity to list all kinds of products and their multitude of variations.
 Plus, if you’re in the dropshipping game, you don’t need to worry about having any physical storage.
 Again – your product range can reach new audiences too!

-When you build an online shop, you'll undoubtedly intend on that business growing.
-As this is a website you know will scale up in future, we'd recommend a VPS.
+When you build an online shop, you'll undoubtedly intend on growing that business.
+As this is a website you know will scale up in future, we'd recommend hosting your ecommerce website on a VPS (Virtual Private Server).
 This is because Virtual Private Servers are highly flexible and easy to scale up to your needs.
-If you do host sites on a VPS and you begin to see your website(s) near traffic capacity – you can simply get in touch with us to increase your SSD, CPU or RAM capacity.
+If you host sites on a VPS and you begin to see your website(s) near traffic capacity, you can simply get in touch with us to increase your SSD, CPU or RAM.

 Need more power than a VPS?
-Our Cloud Server and Dedicated Server solutions are perfect for online stores with serious traffic or computing demands.
+Our Dedicated Server solutions are perfect for online stores with serious traffic or computing demands.

-How much does an online store cost to build?
+How much does it cost to build an online store?

 The cost of building your own online store varies.
-It’s dependent on how much of it you decide to build yourself, how much you promote it (and if you invest in paid advertising), if you pay for photography and/or videography of your product range.
+It’s dependent on how much of it you decide to build yourself, how much you promote it (and if you invest in paid advertising), if you pay for photography and/or videography of your product range, and many more factors.
 Here are some things to consider which may (or may not!) add to the cost of building your online shop:

 1. Your chosen platform

 The ecommerce platform you choose will factor into your outgoings.
-For example, our Website Builder and Ecommerce Website Builders starts at £1 for the first three months.
-You can also opt for WordPress Hosting with us which starts at just 50p per month for the first six months.
+For example, our Website Builder and Ecommerce Website Builders start at £1 for the first three months.
+You can also opt for WordPress Hosting with us, which starts at just 49p per month for the first six months.

 2. Your domain name